ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 Learn **more** about [Secure Smart Contract Programming in FunC by CertiK](https://blog.ton.org/secure-smart-contract-programming-in-func).
 It is recommended to **handle all smart contract exceptions,** so they are never skipped during application development.

 ## Jetton Wallet Processing Guidelines
 In general, all verification procedures used to process jetton offline are also applicable to wallets.
-For Jetton wallet processing, our most important recommendations are as follows:
+For jetton wallet processing, our most important recommendations are as follows:

 1. When a wallet receives a transfer notification from an unknown jetton wallet, it is **vital** to trust the jetton wallet and its master address, as it may be a malicious fake.
-To protect yourself, verify the Jetton Master (master contract) using the address it provides to ensure that your verification processes recognize the jetton wallet as legitimate.
+To protect yourself, verify the jetton master (master contract) using the address it provides to ensure that your verification processes recognize the jetton wallet as legitimate.
 Once you trust the wallet and it has been verified as legitimate, you can allow it to access your account balances and other data in the wallet.
-If the Jetton Master does not recognize this wallet, it is recommended not to initiate or disclose your jetton transfers at all and only show incoming TON transfers (Toncoin attached to transfer notifications).
+If the jetton Master does not recognize this wallet, it is recommended not to initiate or disclose your jetton transfers at all and only show incoming TON transfers (Toncoin attached to transfer notifications).

-2. In practice, if a user wants to interact with Jetton and not the jetton wallet.
+2. In practice, if a user wants to interact with jetton and not the jetton wallet.
 In other words, users send wTON/oUSDT/jUSDT, jUSDC, jDAI instead of `EQAjN...`/`EQBLE...` etc. Often this means that when a user initiates a jetton transfer, the wallet will ask the corresponding jetton master which jetton wallet (owned by the user) should initiate the transfer request. **It is important to never blindly trust** this data from the Master (master contract).
-Always verify that the jetton wallet actually belongs to the Jetton Master it claims to belong to before sending a transfer request to a jetton wallet.
+Always verify that the jetton wallet actually belongs to the jetton Master it claims to belong to before sending a transfer request to a jetton wallet.
-3. **Please be aware** that hostile Jetton Masters/jetton wallets **may change** their wallets/Masters over time.
+3. **Please be aware** that hostile jetton masters/jetton wallets **may change** their wallets/Masters over time.
 Therefore, it is imperative that users perform due diligence and verify the legitimacy of any wallets they interact with before each use.
 4. **Always make sure** that you display tokens in your interface in a way that **does not mix with TON transfers**, system notifications, etc. Even the `symbol`, `name`, and `image` parameters can be crafted to mislead users, making victims potential victims of fraud.
 There have been several cases of malicious tokens being used to simulate TON transfers, notification errors, rewards, or asset freeze announcements.
 5. **Always be on guard against potential attackers** creating fake tokens, it is always a good idea to provide users with the functionality needed to eliminate unwanted tokens from their main user interface.